Arts

 • Drama

-The central focus of our Upper School Drama program is to help students develop the tools they need to tell stories that matter on stage.
-Our coursework includes classes in scene study, improvisation, directing, and technical theater.
+The central focus of our Upper School Drama program is to tell stories that matter on stage and to help students develop the tools they need in order to tell those stories.
+Our coursework includes classes in scene study, improvisation, directing, playwriting and technical theater.
 These, along with mainstage performances, offer students a wide range of opportunity and experience.
-Students are exposed to both classical and contemporary dramatic literature including works by Euripides, William Shakespeare, Martin McDonagh, Anna Deavere Smith, and Sarah Ruhl.
+Students are taught to approach their work with the understanding that an actor is their own instrument, and so it is essential to train both physically and vocally.
+Emphasis is placed on listening, presence, and preparation.
+They learn a common vocabulary of theatrical concepts and are given specific tools for the creation of subtext and effective use of the imagination.
+Students are exposed to both classical and contemporary dramatic literature including works by Euripides, Shakespeare, Martin McDonagh, Anna Deavere Smith, Branden Jacobs Jenkins, and Sarah Ruhl.
 Learning to be an active, engaged part of an ensemble is also a key component to our program.
-We want our students to be their most authentic and dynamic selves on stage in front of an audience and to understand that art can be powerful and potent force in this world.
+The goal is for our students to be their most authentic and dynamic selves on stage and to understand the power and potency of art.